elesiuta/backupy/README.md

 ```
 pip install backupy --upgrade
 ```
-- GUI version is also available by installing BackuPy-Setup.exe from the GitHub releases page
-- The GUI can also be run directly from backupy_gui.py and packaged for other operating systems
 ## Features
 - Backup, Mirror, and Sync Modes
 - Compare files using attributes or CRCs